-It is also important to note that, beginning in the 2015 proxy season, ISS advised it will not consider a company's commitment to eliminate a problematic pay practice in the future as a way of preventing or reversing a negative vote recommendation.
+It is also important to recall that, beginning in the 2015 proxy season, ISS advised it will not consider a company's commitment to eliminate a problematic pay practice in the future as a way of preventing or reversing a negative vote recommendation.
 Previously, many companies received a positive ISS recommendation even in the face of plan documents containing provisions that could be viewed negatively by ISS, if combined with a publicly announced commitment that future agreements would not contain a gross-up.
 Such a strategy no longer works, even as to commitments made before the policy change was announced.

 ISS - Misalignment Between Pay and Performance.
-Given the importance of the pay-for-performance test and the focus by ISS on companies whose say-on-pay support falls below 70%, compensation committees will be well-served by understanding this test, and may wish to consider having a "dry run" of it performed prior to proxy season in order to understand whether the vote might be at risk.
+Given the importance of the pay-for-performance test and the focus by ISS on companies whose sayon-pay support falls below 70%, compensation committees will be wellserved by understanding this test, and may wish to consider having a "dry run" of it performed prior to proxy season in order to understand whether the vote might be at risk.
 Moreover, in the case of such a misalignment that is a result of a problematic equity compensation practice when there is an equity plan on the ballot, ISS may recommend voting against an equity plan proposal if a significant portion of CEO pay is attributable to nonperformance-vesting equity awards.

-ISS has provided significant detail about how it runs the pay-forperformance test.53 First, ISS performs a quantitative analysis of CEO pay versus total shareholder returns of the CEO's company.
-If the results of that analysis indicate significant misalignment between CEO pay and total shareholder returns, ISS then performs a qualitative assessment of the subject company's pay practices, to determine either the likely cause of the misalignment, or identify mitigating factors.
+ISS has provided significant detail about how it runs the pay-for-performance test, including changes to its pay-for-performance methodology.
+In 2016, ISS performed a quantitative analysis of CEO pay versus total shareholder returns (TSR) of the CEO's company.
+If the results of that analysis indicated significant misalignment between CEO pay and TSR, ISS then performed a qualitative assessment of the subject company's pay practices, to determine either the likely cause of the misalignment, or identify mitigating factors.
+Now, effective for proxies covering shareholder meetings on or after February 1, 2017, in addition to the historic TSR measure, the CEO payfor-performance analysis in ISS's proxy research reports will analyze corporate performance against compensation levels based on a weighted average of the following six financial metrics (using data from S&P Compustat): return on equity, return on assets, return on invested capital, revenue growth, EBITDA growth and growth in cash flow from operations.
+The particular metrics applicable to a company and the weighting of each metric will be determined by ISS based on the company's four-digit GICS industry group.
+A company's ISS proxy research report will include the company's three-year performance on both TSR and each of the six financial metrics, relative to its ISS peer group, and produce a new number called the "overall weighted financial performance metric."
+This new metric will not impact the quantitative screening results for the 2017 proxy season, but may be considered in the qualitative review as a factor that mitigates or heightens identified pay-for-performance concerns.

-53 See e.g., ISS U.S. Executive Compensation Plans (Updated January 21, 2016), http://www.issgovernance.com/file/policy/us-executive-compensation-policies-faq-21-jan-2016.pdf and the ISS white paper, "Evaluating Pay for Performance Misalignment," http://www.issgovernance.com/file/publications/evaluatingpayforperformance.pdf.